There are three government agencies that work with refugees. Each agency has different roles and responsibilities:

 - Immigration and Refugee Board of Canada (IRB)

-These agencies do not automatically share information with each other.
+These agencies are separate and do not automatically share information with each other.

 Role of IRCC

-If you start your refugee claim inside Canada, you give your application to IRCC.
+If you start your refugee claim inside Canada, you submit your application to IRCC.

 - Work permits